-Olivia killer's bid to appeal murder conviction
+Olivia killer's bid to challenge murder conviction

 - Published

-The man who shot nine-year-old Olivia Pratt-Korbel will try and seek permission to appeal his conviction for her murder in court later this month.
+The man who shot nine-year-old Olivia Pratt-Korbel will try and seek permission to appeal against his conviction for her murder in court later this month.

 Thomas Cashman, then 35, killed the schoolgirl while trying to shoot drug-dealer and burglar Joseph Nee in a botched assassination in Dovecot, Liverpool.